Particle Propagator of Spin Calogero-Sutherland Model: Introduction

-The exact correlation functions of Calogero-Sutherland model has been studied since its original discovery of the integrability by Sutherland\cite{Su1,Su2,Su3,Su4,Sim,Min94,For,Hal2}.
-However, the extension of the calculation of exact correlation functions to arbitrary integer or rational interaction parameters has been realized with use of the relations of Jack polynomial \cite{Sta,Ha94,Ha95a,Les,Ha95b,zirnbauer95,Ser}.
-The Calogero-Sutherland model with the spin degrees of freedom is also known to be integrable, and its eigenfunctions are written in two ways, the Jack polynomials with prescribed symmetry\cite{Bak,Dun} and Yangian Gelfand-Zetlin basis\cite{Naz,Tak}.
-With use of the former polynomials and the relations of non-symmetric Jack polynomials, the hole propagator\cite{kato97,katyam98} and the density correlation function\cite{KuraKato} has been obtained.
-On the other hand, the density correlation function and the spin correlation function has been obtained with use of the Yangian Gelfand-Zetlin basis and the isomorphism to the gl$_2$-Jack polynomial \cite{Ugl1998,Yam1999}.
+The exact correlation functions of the scalar CS model have been studied since its original discovery of the integrability by Sutherland\cite{Su1,Su2,Su3,Su4,Sim,Min94,For,Hal2}.
+Exact calculation of dynamical correlation functions has been extended to those with arbitrary integer or rational interaction parameters using the relations of Jack polynomials \cite{Sta,Ha94,Ha95a,Les,Ha95b,zirnbauer95,Ser}.
+The eigenfunctions of the CS model with the spin degrees of freedom are written in two ways, the Jack polynomials with prescribed symmetry\cite{Dun,Bak} and the Yangian Gelfand-Zetlin basis\cite{Naz,Takemura1997}.
+With use of the former polynomials and relations of non-symmetric Jack polynomials, the hole propagator\cite{kato97,katyam98} and the density correlation function\cite{KuraKato} have been obtained.
+On the other hand, the density correlation function, the spin correlation function and the hole propagator have been obtained with use of the Yangian Gelfand-Zetlin basis and the isomorphism to the gl$_2$-Jack polynomials \cite{Uglov1998,Yam1999,hp}.

-In the previous paper\cite{hp,hp2}, we have demonstrated the way to calculate dynamical single-particle Green's functions of the spin Calogero-Sutherland model with the method using the Yangian Gelfand-Zetlin basis and isomorphism, the Uglov's method.
-Using this scheme, we have obtained the hole propagator.
-The entire set of single-particle Green's functions is completed by calculating the particle propagator,
+In our previous paper\cite{hp,hp2}, we have demonstrated the way to calculate the exact dynamical single-particle Green's functions of the spin 1/2 CS model (the spin CS model for particles with the one-half spin).
+This method, which we call ``the Uglov's method'' naming after the literature \cite{Uglov1998}, uses the Yangian Gelfand-Zetlin basis and an isomorphism between the eigenspace of the spin 1/2 CS model and that of spinless systems.
+Using this scheme, we have obtained a finite-size representation and the thermodynamic limit of the hole propagator